LPD-EPFL/byzfl/docs/fed_framework/classes/benchmark.rst

 - If no ``config.json`` file exists in your current directory, **a default template is generated** for customization.
 You can modify this file before re-running the benchmark.

 ``run_benchmark()`` provides a built-in evaluation function that automatically selects the best hyperparameters by assessing **worst-case attack scenarios**.
-Specifically, it evaluates various provided hyperparameters, such as **learning rates, client momentum, and weight decay**, and determines the configuration that achieves the **highest worst-case accuracy** on a validation set while under the **strongest Byzantine attack** (i.e., the attack that minimizes the maximum accuracy).
+Specifically, it evaluates various provided hyperparameters, such as **learning rates, client momentum, and weight decay**, and determines the configuration that achieves the **highest worst-case accuracy** on a validation set against the **strongest Byzantine attack** (i.e., the attack that minimizes the best achievable accuracy).
-This approach ensures that selected hyperparameters maximize **robustness** while preventing overfitting to the test set.
+This approach ensures that the selected hyperparameters maximize **robustness** while preventing overfitting to the test set.

 Viewing Results